185august/TrackmaniaWebsiteFrontend/README.md

 - **Tailwind CSS**: This was my first time using a CSS framework.
 I learned how to use Tailwind CSS to style my website.

-- **Node Package Manager (npm)**: I became familiar with using `npm` to manage project dependencies and run essential scripts for development, building, and previewing the application.
+- **Node Package Manager (npm)**: I became familiar with using `npm` to manage project dependencies and run scripts for development, building, and previewing the application.